2025 Shopify payment gateways.

 With an estimated 56% of UK households having access to an Amazon account, giving customers the option of paying via their Amazon account is an easy way of streamlining the purchasing process.
 Amazon Pay is available worldwide, so it has fantastic expansion potential.
 On the downside, it will take between 3-5 business days to complete the payment and appear in your bank account.
 You’ll also need to factor in whether the cost of using Amazon Pay is worthwhile if you have a lower volume of transactions.

-Amazon Pay costs start 2.9% fee plus a $0.30 per transaction for desktop or mobile.
+In 2025, costs for Amazon Pay start at a 2.9% fee plus $0.30 per transaction for desktop or mobile.
 For an international transaction, costs start from 3.9% and $0.30 per transaction for desktop or mobile.

-Formerly known as Sage Pay, Opayo is well known in the UK and US markets and processes over £40bn worth of card payments for over 50,000 merchants, online and in-store.
+Formerly known as Sage Pay, Opayo by Evalon is well known in the UK and US markets and processes over £40 billion worth of card payments for over 50,000 merchants, online and in-store.

-For online stores, Opayo has three price tiers and no set-up fees:
+For online stores in 2025, Opayo by Evalon has three price tiers and no set-up fees:

 7. Shop Pay Installments